kaizengrowth/OGFb_creative/README.md

 * **05_LikeButton** -- Implement a "Like" button using the React hook: useState(), and add conditional rendering so that you can only click "like" once.

-### Afternoon Instructions
+### Afternoon Lecture
 ==== **TOPICS** ====
-8. Fetch and useEffect() -- Making API calls
+1. Fetch and useEffect() -- Making API calls
-9. Adding Bootstrap to React
+2. Adding Bootstrap to React
-10. Formatting Dates
+3. Formatting Dates

 === **BRANCHES** ===
 * **06_Bootstrap** -- Install the **React-Bootstrap** library to restyle your button and navbar using Bootstrap components.